Elslander/devine-summaries/assets/notes/semester-1/visual-design-1/mood-style-board.md

 # Get started on your Devine Design

-Getting started in 5 steps.
+Getting started in 5 steps (only 3 on the slides).

 1. Understand the brief
 2. Plan